galaxyproject/planemo/docs/faqs.rst

 How do I set up deployment to the ToolShed with Planemo?
 ========================================================

-We recommend using continuous integration (e.g. GitHub Actions) to achieve this and provide a `template`_ which you can use to set up a GitHub repository which automatically deploys tools to the ToolShed when a pull request is merged.
+We recommend using continuous integration (e.g. `GitHub Actions`_) to achieve this and provide a `template repository`_ which you can use to set up a GitHub repository which automatically deploys tools to the ToolShed when a pull request is merged.

-If you don't want to handle tool deployment yourself, you can also submit your tool wrappers to a community repository such as the `IUC`_.
+If you don't want to handle tool deployment yourself, you can also submit your tool wrappers to a community repository such as the one provided by the `IUC`_.
 This also has the advantage that your wrappers will be reviewed by experienced Galaxy users and developers.

 How can I automate workflow execution with Planemo?